Frøen station: Service

 The station is served by Line 1 of the Oslo Metro.
 During regular hours, it operates at a 15-minute headway.
 Travel time to Stortinget is six minutes.
 Operations are carried out by Sporveien T-banen on contract with Ruter, the public transport authority in Oslo and Akershus.
 The infrastructure itself is owned by Sporveien, a municipal company.
 Service is provided using MX3000 three-car trains.
 The station had an average 525 boarding passengers in 2008.
 Although mid-range for the Holmenkollen Line, this is low for the metro overall.
 Frøen is located in fare zone 1.

 Facilities

 Frøen is a rapid transit station situated on the Holmenkollen Line, 3.2 km from Stortinget in the city center.
 It is situated at an elevation of 59.7 m above mean sea level.
 The platforms are much shorter than the norm for the metro and only have space for two cars.
 They each feature a waiting shed and ticket machines.
-The platform on the platform towards the city center is the only platform of the entire metro network which lacks accessibility, as travelers much traverse a set of stairs.
+The platform on the platform towards the city center is the only platform of the entire metro network which lacks accessibility, as travelers must traverse a set of stairs.